AradRm/MachineLearning-Python/README.md

 # About Me

-Hello there! 👋 I'm [Your Name], and I'm delighted to welcome you to my GitHub profile.
+Hello there! 👋 I'm [Arad rahmani], and I'm delighted to welcome you to my GitHub profile.
 Here's a little bit about me and my interests in the field of computer vision and artificial intelligence.

 ## Passionate about Computer Vision